juftin/llm-term/docs/contributing.md

 ### Hatch Explanation

+Hatch is a Python package manager.
+It's most basic use is as a standardized build-system.
+However, hatch also has some extra features which this project takes advantage of.
+These features include virtual environment management and the organization of common scripts like linting and testing.
+All the operations in hatch take place in one of its managed virtual environments.

 Hatch has a variety of environments, to see them simply ask hatch:

 ```bash exec="on" result="markdown" source="tabbed-left" tabs="hatch CLI|Output"
 hatch env show
 ```

-That above command will tell you that there are five environments that you can use:
+That above command will tell you that there are four environments that you can use:

 -   `default`